brandonlacoste9-tech/ZYEUTE/README.md

 This project is proprietary.
 All rights reserved.

+### Why is this repository public?

-**Note**: While this repository is publicly accessible for transparency and community collaboration, the codebase remains proprietary.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.
+While the codebase remains proprietary, this repository is publicly accessible for:

+- **Transparency**: Building trust with the Quebec community by showing our development process
+- **Community Feedback**: Enabling developers to report issues, suggest improvements, and contribute
+- **Hiring & Collaboration**: Showcasing our technical stack and code quality to potential team members
+- **Open Development**: Allowing the community to track progress and understand how Zyeuté is built

+See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines and how to get involved.

 ---